stackhpc/ansible-slurm-appliance/docs/experimental/slurm-controlled-rebuild.md

    However production sites will probably be overriding this file anyway to customise it.

-   An example partition definition is:
+   An example partition definition, given the two node groups "general" and "gpu" shown in Step 2, is:

     ```yaml
     openhpc_slurm_partitions: